NotRithik/StableDira/README.md

-# Dira - The ATOM-backed stablecoin for the AED
+# Dira - The OM-backed stablecoin for the AED

 Dira is a decentralized, overcollateralized stablecoin solution for AED (United Arab Emirates Dirham), inspired by MakerDAO for USD.
-Built on the Cosmos ecosystem, Dira allows users to mint AED stablecoins by locking ATOM as collateral, providing a stable on-chain value store and enabling seamless integration with the growing blockchain ecosystem in Dubai and beyond.
+Built on the Cosmos ecosystem, Dira allows users to mint AED stablecoins by locking OM as collateral, providing a stable on-chain value store and enabling seamless integration with the growing blockchain ecosystem in Dubai and beyond.

 ## Table of Contents
 - [Overview](#overview)